nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 not have been easily staged.

-_Chapter fourteen: Trendlines and Channels 263_

-The third test is also one that applies particularly to breaks which are borderline so far as margin of penetration is concerned.
-Suppose a stock which is quoted in the neighborhood of 40 declines through a well-estab- lished Intermediate Up Trendline and closes 1 or 1⅛ points below it — a margin which is only slightly less than our specified 3% — without much, if any, enlargement in trading volume.
-Suppose it fluctuates there for a day or two in a dull and narrow market, and then starts to rally.
-If there is no pickup in activity on this recovery move — if prices simply edge up feebly

 ![fig-151](./img/fig-151.png)
 **FIGURE 151.** Valid trendline penetration and its normal consequences — Reaction or Consolidation — is illustrated on nearly every chart in this chapter and on many